PrrsnCrVS4sr/BubbleTrouble-CS101/README.txt

     4. Bubbles of different sizes spawn in different levels.
 These larger bubbles into two, on collision until a certain size.
     5. HitPoints for the shooter has been implemented.
 The shooter has a total of 5HP.
        A clock counting backwards has also been implemented.
 The shooter gets a total of 45 seconds to destroy all bubbles.
        As a sucessfull collision between bullet and bubble is detected,player score increases by 1.
+As player and bubble collision happens, player score decreases by 1.
+Also time decreases by 4secs.
-    6. A total of three levels has been implemented.
+    6. A total of five levels has been implemented.
 Each level get progressively harder.
     7. Added a rate of fire system, so the player cannot spam bullets.